DEFRA/ffc-development-guide/guides/redis-caching.md

 There are three main concepts to Hapi server-side caching:
 * The cache **strategy** (or provider): is the underlying caching technology being employed.
 Here [catbox-redis](https://github.com/hapijs/catbox-redis), the Redis adapter for catbox, is the strategy.
-* The cache **client**: is the low-level cache abstraction, and is initialised using a cache stragegy (e.g. memory or Redis). **Hapi initialises an in-memory cache client by default**, and you can create additional cache clients using the same or different strategies (e.g. you can have one in-memory cache, and on Redis cache).
+* The cache **client**: is the low-level cache abstraction, and is initialised using a cache stragegy (e.g. memory or Redis). **Hapi initialises an in-memory cache client by default**, and you can create additional cache clients using the same or different strategies (e.g. you can have one in-memory cache, and one Redis cache).
 * The cache **policy**: is a higher-level cache abstraction that sets a policy on the storage within the cache (e.g. expiry times).
 The cache policy also provides additional segmentation within the cache client.
 Typically the cache policy is how you would interact with cache values via the `get` and `set` menthods.

 ## Configuring the default cache client